Onur Avatar

 $$ 0 \leq P(A) \leq 1, \quad \text{for any event } A $$

-1. Sample Space: Since universal set S includes all possible outcomes, the probability of any outcome occurring must:
+1. Sample Space: Since universal set S includes all possible outcomes the probability of sample space:

 $$ P(S) = 1 $$